kristianmandrup/datascript-tutorial/Acha-Acha app.md

                        :title (str (:achent/name achent) ":\n\n" (:achent/desc achent))}])]])
 ```

+A `repo-achent` achievement view takes an achievement `achent` and a list of achievements `aches` and displays the details of the achievement, then iterating over the achievement list and displaying user details for each.

 ```cljs
 (rum/defc repo-achent < rum/static [achent aches]
   [:.ach { :key (:db/id achent)}